jessicaoleary/Meditation-Opportunities-Database/README.md

 ## Overview
 The Meditation Opportunities Database is an open-source project aimed at centralizing information on meditation groups, centers, and events in the Charlottesville area.
 It seeks to make local meditation opportunities more accessible to individuals in Charlottesville and beyond by providing a user-friendly online platform.
 This repository contains the source code and documentation for the database, which includes details such as location, type of meditation, schedule, and contact information.

+Below is an overview of the project organization and key components:

+- [Documentation](Documentation/README.md): Contains project planning documents, goals, objectives, and scope.
+- [Resources](Resources/README.md): Stores additional project resources, datasets, and reference materials.
+- [Reports](Reports/README.md): Contains project reports, summaries, and academic documents.
+- [Miscellaneous](Miscellaneous/README.md): Stores miscellaneous project-related files.

+Please refer to the respective README files in each folder for detailed information and instructions.
+Feel free to explore and contribute to the project!

 ## Features
 - Comprehensive database of meditation groups, centers, and events in Charlottesville
 - User-friendly interface for searching, filtering, and browsing meditation opportunities